Murugappan family asylum claims: Detention, appeals and health

-In March 2018, Australian Border Force arrived at the Murugappan's home in Biloela at 5 am.
+In March 2018, Australian Border Force arrived at the Murugappans' home in Biloela at 5 am.
 The family was given 10 minutes to pack, then taken into custody by ABF personnel.
 They were taken to the Melbourne Immigration Transit Accommodation facility in Broadmeadows, a suburb of Melbourne.
 While in detention in Melbourne, supporters of the family claimed that the couple and their children had been ill-treated and denied basic nutrition and health care.
 The claim was refuted by the relevant department at the time, stating that the family was offered medical treatment several times and had declined it, and that at no point was the family denied medical care.

 In June 2018, the Federal Court of Australia found that Priya was not eligible to stay in Australia, while Nades' rights of appeal were already extinguished.
 In the judgment, the judge noted that the civil war had ended in 2009, Nades had returned to Sri Lanka on three occasions during the civil war and found that there was "no evidence to suggest [Nades'] family still living in Sri Lanka was at risk from authorities".
 Priya lodged an appeal with the Administrative Appeals Tribunal.
 This appeal was dismissed in December 2018, however the government was restrained from deporting the family until February 2019.
 A further application by the couple to seek special leave to High Court of Australia to hear an appeal of the Federal Court decision was refused in May 2019.
 Including the negative finding by the High Court, the family had their asylum appeals to stay reviewed and rejected seven times through seven court and tribunal sessions.